-Spiced Peach Shortcakes Recipe
+Spiced Peach Shortcakes

-- For the peach filling
+For the spiced peach filling

-- For the biscuits
+For the shortcake biscuits

-- 2 cups all-purpose flour, plus more for the work surface
+- 2 cups all-purpose flour plus more for the work surface

 - 1 tablespoon baking powder